Commitment + Clinical Leadership = Better Outcomes

 If you haven’t been keeping track of what you eat and how much, one way to start improving your nutrition is by keeping a food journal.
 A food journal can assist you in figuring out how much you eat every day.
 This can help you find where you can make small changes to improve your overall nutrition.

 For example, you might not realize how many times you go out to eat if you aren’t keeping track of your food.
-You also may not realize how many processed snacks you’re consuming until you look at what you had over the course of the week.
+You also may not realize how many processed snacks you’re consuming until you look at what you had over the the week.

 Keeping a food journal can help you find out how much you’re eating on a daily basis.
 This can also help you reach your weight or health goals if you have any as well.